spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 </figure>

-Spack was originally targeted at user support teams and system administrators, but by far the largest parts of the community are end end users (scientists/researchers) installing software on HPC machines (41%) and software developers (35%).
+Spack was originally targeted at user support teams and system administrators, but by far the largest parts of the community are end users (scientists/researchers) installing software on HPC machines (41%) and software developers (35%).
 System administrators were ~11% of the overall community, and user support staff were only 8%.
 In ECP, this is